Volunteer Reserves (United Kingdom)

 The Volunteer Reserves are the British Armed Forces voluntary and part-time military reserve force.
 Unlike the Regular Reserve, the Volunteer Reserves do not consist of ex-Regular personnel who remain liable to be re-called for military service.
 Instead, the Volunteer Reserves consists of civilian volunteers who routinely undergo training and military operations alongside the Regular military.
 The Volunteer Reserves serve under a fixed-term reserve contract and provide "highly trained" military personnel integrated with their Regular counterparts, on operations both at home and overseas.
 For example, almost every major military operation has seen the deployment of Army Reservists alongside the Regular British Army.
 Volunteer Reserves are allowed to use the post-nominal letters VR after 10 years of service.

 The Volunteer Reserves also includes the armed forces University Service Units (incl. below).
-These training units are not liable for military service, rather, they provide engagement and military training for undergraduate students at UK universities.
+These reserve units receive, training designed to fit around their undergraduate degrees and seek to develop leadership, as well as partaking in military exercises, and opportunities outside of their degree including adventurous training and expeditions, members of these units have 'no call out liability' (See below) during their time in their respective USU unit.
+Members are under no obligation to continue training with the armed forces after university.

 Volunteer Reserve units

 The Volunteer Reserves primarily consist of four elements, each being an integrated part of their parent service and liable for military operations.
-University Service Units are listed with their parent organization:
+University Service Units are listed alongside the service they fall under: